omkesh/react-hooks/README.md

 	By using this custom hook, you can access and respond to window dimensions in your components to create responsive and dynamic layouts.

 	**[🔝 Back to Top](#table-of-contents)**

+##
+### Disclaimer

+The information provided in this GitHub repository, including articles, code examples, and documentation, is for educational and informational purposes only.
+It is intended to offer guidance and insights into working with React hooks and related technologies.

+While every effort has been made to ensure the accuracy and reliability of the information provided, it should not be considered as professional advice or as a definitive source.
+Web development practices and technologies can change rapidly, and it's essential to verify and adapt information to your specific use case.

+Users of this repository are encouraged to exercise caution and best practices when using the code, examples, or recommendations.
+It is advisable to conduct thorough testing and consider the unique requirements and constraints of your projects.

+The author(s) and contributors of this repository are not liable for any damages, losses, or undesirable outcomes resulting from the use or misuse of the information and code provided herein.
+It is the responsibility of the users to use their discretion and make informed decisions when implementing React hooks in their projects.

+We encourage users to seek official documentation, consult with experienced developers, and stay up to date with the latest best practices to ensure the success of their React projects.

+By accessing and using the content in this repository, you agree to this disclaimer.

+**Use the information in this repository at your own risk, and always seek professional guidance when necessary.**